wolz-CODElife/React-Book-Library/README.md

 # React-Calculator
-Used react to create a basic arithmetic calculator
+Used ReactJS to create a basic arithmetic calculator

 ## Running the app
 - Run in shell ```npm install```